wesbarnett/MolecularDynamics.jl/README.md

 script, so check out the examples.

 #Analysis
-Some basic functions are included.
-These include
+Some basic functions are included in the Utils module.
+These include adjusting for the periodic boundary condition (pbc), calculating bond angles (bond_angle), and calculating dihedral angles (dih_angle).